wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 <TutorialAuthors names="@itsmenikhill"/>

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 ## Overview

 In this tutorial you will learn about Linked Lists, and its implementation using Java.

 Problem with using Arrays was that we have to have some idea about the size of the array that we require.
 To counter this we learnt about dynamic arrays.
 Linked list is another approach to tackle this problem.
 In linked lists we do not have to worry about the size at all.

 A linked list is a linear data structure that has a series of connected nodes.
-Each node has two fields, $data$ and $address$.
+Each node has two fields, $data$ and an $address$.
-We call the start of a linked list, $Head$.
-We can all it anything but by convention, we'll call it $Head$.
+We call the start of a linked list, $head$.
+We can all it anything but by convention, we'll call it $head$.

 ## Representation of a Linked List